 If you and kale have an on-again, off-again relationship, there’s a good chance that you just haven’t met the right kale yet.
 (It’s not kale, it’s you.)

-Some kales are better for some things than others and all varieties of kale have a slightly different taste and texture.
+Some kales are better for some things than others and all varieties of kale have slightly different tastes and textures.

 There are so many amazing health benefits you gain from eating kale that I strongly suggest you find one that you can incorporate into your diet without too much pain!

 If you’re not a fan of curly kale, you might really like dino kale.
-This dark kale with long, flat, textured leaves is also commonly referred to as tuscan kale, black kale or lacinto kale.
+This dark kale with long, flat, textured leaves is also commonly referred to as Tuscan kale, black kale, or lacinato kale.
 Many believe this kale to be more versatile, more delicious, and easier to work with than other kale varieties.

 Dino kale has a pleasant texture that holds up to a little bit of cooking, but it’s also nice and earthy-sweet when eaten raw.

 One cup of this wonderful Italian variety of kale gives you a walloping nutritional punch, providing 100% of your daily recommended amount of Vitamins K and A along with 88% of the Vitamin C you need in the run of a day.
 A member of the brassica family of plants (which we mentioned yesterday you can start planting anytime in early March) Tuscan kale is a fabulous source of sulfur compounds that have been shown to prevent cancer.

 Now, that you’re willing to give dinosaur kale a chance, it’s time for your Trick!

 Buy the freshest dino kale that you can because the older it is the more rubbery the texture!
 Plus, the taste starts to get bitter after a while so buy it fresh and eat it up.